GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

     //...
   }),
   ```
-2- semi-global : for `onError` defined in `setState` and `setValue` methods.
+2- semi-global : for `onError` defined in `setState` method.
 When defined it will override the gobble error handler.
   ```dart
   fooRM.setState((s)=>s.fooMethod(),
     onError: (context, error){